SlavaKagan/SlavaKagan/README.md

 Programming Languages and Relevant knowledge:
 * Program mainly in Java, Python, C
 * Good skills with JavaScript, NodeJS, HTML5, CSS3, SQL, React
-* Rest API, Git, Agile Programming, Jira, OOP, Design Patterns
+* Rest API, Git, Agile Programming, Jira, OOP, Design Patterns <br>

 - ⚡ Coding is a hobby and I enjoy building and creating new application and programs to pass the time and solve my and other problems
 - 🌱 Autodidact, fast learner, love to work with people